 What to Pack in Your Pet Emergency Kit:

-- Identification and Medical Records: While keeping records stored on a cell phone is convenient, carry photocopies with you as well.
-If you prefer paperless copies, store all information on a USB drive and keep in a waterproof container.
+- Identification and Medical Records: While keeping records stored on a cell phone is convenient, you should carry photocopies with you as well.
+If you prefer paperless copies, store all information on a USB drive inside a waterproof container.
 Other information to keep on hand: a list of feeding times, medications, and behavioral issues.
 Helpful Tip: While it is important to have your contact information on your pet’s tag, make sure to include information for someone outside of the area who’d be willing to take care of your animals on a second tag.

 - Medications and Supplements: If your animal requires daily medication, make sure to bring it along.
-Keep any medications which require refrigeration or a soft-sided cooler.
-If you’ve ever purchased vaccines from Jeffers before, our coolers are a great reusable and lightweight option.
+Keep any medications that require refrigeration or a soft-sided cooler.
+If you’ve ever purchased vaccines from Jeffers before, our soft-sided coolers are a great reusable and lightweight option.
 Don’t forget a container for sharps!
-For supplements, bring along enough of your pet’s daily dose to last up to 7 days.
+For supplements, bring along enough of your pet’s daily dose to last up to seven days.

-- Food and Water: Each individual pet should have enough food and water to last them between 3 to 7 days.
+- Food and Water: Each individual pet should have enough food and water to last them between three to seven days.
 Don’t forget to switch food out every two months to ensure freshness!

 - Travel Bowls: If possible, bring the bowls that your cat or dog normally uses for their meals.
 If you can’t, look for bowls that easily fold up into smaller shapes and limit spills.

-- First Aid Kit: For a simple, compact solution ClotIT offers a pre-packaged First Aid Kit with all the basics.
+- First Aid Kit: For a simple, compact solution, the ClotIT offers a pre-packaged First Aid Kit features all the basics.
 For a comprehensive list of items to include in a build-your-own kit, visit the Humane Society or ASPCA.